AllenInstitute/scrattch.hicat/README.md

 ## Roadmap

 The next few updates to `scrattch.hicat` will be aimed at getting code testing in place for major clustering functions:
+0.0.24: Current version; Vignette re-integrated; Adding pkgdown page.
-0.0.23: Current version; Tests in place for main cluster.R functions.
+0.0.25: Tests is place for consensusCluster functions;
-0.1.0: Vignette re-integrated; Adding pkgdown page; Update to Master branch.
+0.1.0: Consensus clustering added to vignette; Update to Master branch.

 Previous updates:
 0.0.21: Added TravisCI and `covr` integration.
 0.0.22: Tests in place for de.genes.R functions.
+0.0.23: Current version; Tests in place for main cluster.R functions.

 ## The `scrattch` suite